Grate-Oracle-Lewot/GrateCrystal/README.md

 - And: https://github.com/Grate-Oracle-Lewot/GrateCrystal/blob/master/docs/bugs_and_glitches.md

 I haven't done absolutely everything in both of those, but most.
 The main takeaway is that the Apricorn balls should all now work the way they were intended to.

-# FAQ

-Q) Why not more Pokémon?

-A) Because I'm not good enough at hacking.

-In the code, Pokémon are defined by unseen ID numbers, and because of the way these numbers are stored, they can't go any higher than 255.
-All available slots are used up by the time you add a measly two more Pokémon; obviously your computer has more filespace than the Game Boy Color, but the ROM doesn't know that, and getting it to understand that would start to become more like coding a new game instead of just modifying an existing one.
-Somebody else has figured out a way to get around this, at https://github.com/aaaaaa123456789/pokecrystal16 , but it's a bit above my skill level.

-Q) What about those six Pikachu forms?

-A) Those are handled differently, and I had to remove bits of code to get them to fit in the memory banks, so I don't think there would be room to do something similar with another Pokémon.

-Q) Why Yanmega and Whimsicott, then?

-A) Favoritism.

-Q) But no Cottonee?

-A) No room.
-Sorry.

-Q) Why not more moves?

-A) Same deal.
-You'll notice I had to remove a few moves to make room for some of the added ones.

-Q) Why not remove some Pokémon to make room for adding more?

-A) My focus is on making "bad" Pokémon better instead of removing them.

-Q) What about the babies?
-They're pretty pointless.

-A) But they're cute.

-Q) Why aren't you using Newbox? ( https://github.com/vulcandth/pokecrystal/tree/newbox )

-A) Again, a bit above my skill level, and I'm not sure I would have room for it with all the other additions I've made.
-I also like to think that the crappy box system discourages you from abusing the Game Boy PC to heal your Pokémon in the field without items.

-Q) Tri Attack's effectiveness is all wrong!

-A) It's based more on vibes than any hard math.
-If you don't like it, make your own hack.

-Q) How do I make my own hack?

-A) The base game disassembly is at https://github.com/pret/pokecrystal

-You'll have to make an account on the website, and then you can create your own "fork"—a.k.a., your own copy of the disassembly, which you can then edit however you please.
-As for how to actually make anything work, though, don't look to me—between poor coding practices, incorrect labeling, zero documentation, potential incompatibility due to updates to the base disassembly, and generally having little understanding of what I'm actually doing, you'll most likely just confuse yourself by looking at my stuff.
-I've linked to all the tutorials already, and there's a Discord for asking questions directly, so check those out.